klas/laravel-best-practices/README.md

 /**
  * The function checks if given string is a valid ASCII string *
- * @param string $string String we get from frontend which might contain
+ * @param string $string String we get from the frontend which might contain
  *                       illegal characters.
 Returns True is the string
  *                       is valid.
  *